Serampore Mission Press: Infrastructure

 The press initially started work with some fonts that Carey had purchased from Punchanon.
-In 1803 Carey decided to publish a Sanskrit Grammar in Dev Nagree type which required 700 separate punches.
+In 1803 Carey decided to publish a Sanskrit grammar, A Grammar of the Sungskrit Language (1804, 1806, 1808) in Dev Nagree type which required 700 separate punches.
 Carey therefore employed Punchanon and then an assistant Monohar.
 The two later established a type foundry in Serampore.
 Monohar created beautiful scripts of Bengali, Nagree, Persian and Arabic.
 Types were designed and cut for all the languages in which books were published.
 In fact, movable metal types for Chinese were also developed which were more economical than the traditional wooden block types.

 In 1809 a treadmill that was run by a steam engine was set up in Serampore to produce paper.

 Printing and publishing

 The first published work of the Serampore Mission Press was the Bengali New Testament.
 On 18 March 1800, the first proof sheets of the translation were printed.
-In August, the gospel of Matthew was completed as Mangal Samachar.
+In August, the gospel of Matthew was completed and published as the Mangal Samachar.
 The bulk of publication consisted of Bibles, but even more significant than the Bibles were the Bengali translations of the two great epics Ramayana and Mahabharata.
 These were published during 1802–3, and marked the first ever appearance of the epics in printed form, in any language.
 The press also published dictionaries, grammars, dialogues or colloquies, Sanskrit phrasebooks, philosophy, Hindu mythological tales, tracts, and the first ever newspaper in Bengali, the Samachar Durpun or the "Mirror of News".
 The first number of this biweekly, bilingual (Bengali and English) paper was published in May 1818.
 According to a calculation made by the missionaries themselves, a total of 212,000 items of print in 40 languages were issued by the press from 1800 to 1832.
 Along with the mission's own publications, the press also executed orders by Fort William College.
-During the first two decades of the nineteenth century, the college played a crucial role in producing grammars and Lexicons in all the major Indian languages, a task carried out both by Indian and European scholars.
+During the first two decades of the nineteenth century, the college played a crucial role in producing grammars and lexicons in all the major Indian languages, a task carried out both by Indian and European scholars.
 Altogether 38 such works were produced in Arabic, Persian, Sanskrit, Urdu, Braj, Bengali, Marathi, Oriya, Panjabi, Telugu and Kannada.
 The last sheets of the work were published on 7 February 1801.
 The printing of the volume was completed within nine months.